maximbex/OpenClaw-on-Raspberry-Pi-4/README.md

 5. Execute the symphony:
    ansible-playbook \-i inventory.ini 00-bootstrap.yml \--ask-vault-pass (Repeat for the remaining playbooks).

+## **Official OpenClaw Ansible Triage**

+This repository deliberately borrows from the official OpenClaw Ansible installer without becoming a full copy of it.
+See [docs/official-ansible-adoption-tiers.md](docs/official-ansible-adoption-tiers.md) for the A/B/C/D adoption tiers.

 ## **The Crystalline Dashboard**

 Included is a 30-health.yml playbook.
 Rather than manually parsing logs, running this playbook queries the Pi's thermal output, memory pressure, and NFS write-latency, returning a beautifully formatted ASCII dashboard of the system's operational health.